Yakumaa/yolov4-deepsort/README.md

 ## Downloading Official YOLOv4 Pre-trained Weights
 Our object tracker uses YOLOv4 to make the object detections, which deep sort then uses to track.
 There exists an official pre-trained YOLOv4 object detector model that is able to detect 80 classes.
 For easy demo purposes we will use the pre-trained weights for our tracker.

-Download pre-trained yolov4.weights file: https://drive.google.com/open?id=1cewMfusmPjYWbrnuJRuKhPMwRe_b9PaT
+###Download pre-trained yolov4.weights file: https://drive.google.com/open?id=1cewMfusmPjYWbrnuJRuKhPMwRe_b9PaT

+###Download the duck model I trained: https://drive.google.com/file/d/1F3pUC2uSfpolcvljaTxr--wzXPnKl1Hn/view?usp=share_link

-Copy and paste yolov4.weights from your downloads folder into the 'data' folder of this repository.
+###Copy and paste yolov4.weights from your downloads folder into the 'data' folder of this repository.

 If you want to use yolov4-tiny.weights, a smaller model that is faster at running detections but less accurate, download file here: https://github.com/AlexeyAB/darknet/releases/download/darknet_yolo_v4_pre/yolov4-tiny.weights